leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 2. Render functions
 3. Paths

-### Packages vs Realms
+### Packages vs. Realms

 Gno.Land code can be divided into two main groups: packages & realms.
-Put simply, packages represent stateless code that is intended to be reused - libraries.
-Realms on the other hand, represent smart contracts that can hold arbitrary state and functionality, and can be deployed on-chain.
+Put simply, packages represent stateless code intended to be reused - libraries.
+Realms, on the other hand, represent smart contracts that can hold arbitrary state and functionality and can be deployed on-chain.

 ### Render functions